jorgschonau/jorgschonau.github.io/methodology.md

 which invariably stood open.
 And each time he passed, the young man had a sick, frightened feeling, which made him scowl and feel ashamed.
-He was hopelessly in debt to his landlady, and was afraid of meeting her.*
+He was hopelessly in debt to his landlady, and was afraid of meeting her.*⋅⋅⋅

 | Word          | Sentiment     |
 | ------------- |:-------------:|